Ke'Bryan Hayes Preview, Player Props: Pirates vs. Royals

 Ke'Bryan Hayes At The Plate

-- Among qualified hitters in MLB, his batting average ranks 46th, his on-base percentage ranks 111th, and he is 71st in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 49th, his on-base percentage ranks 109th, and he is 66th in the league in slugging.

-- Hayes has picked up a hit in 65.6% of his 96 games this year, with multiple hits in 31.3% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.